Mohamedriyas2411/saas-app/RAILWAY_DEPLOYMENT.md

 3. Sign up with your **GitHub account** (same as your repo)
 4. Verify your account

+## 🚀 **IMPORTANT: Railway Deployment Strategy**

+Due to Railway's Nixpacks detection issues with monorepos, we'll deploy each service separately by specifying the **Root Directory** for each service.

 ### Step 2: Deploy Backend Service

 1. **Create New Project**: